weavejester/lein-auto/README.md

 # Lein-Auto

-A [Leiningen] plugin that watches the project directories and executes a task when it detects changes to files matching a set pattern.
+A [Leiningen][] plugin that watches the project source directories, and executes a task when it detects changes to files matching a set pattern.

 [Leiningen]: https://github.com/technomancy/leiningen